MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-to-Teams-execute-SkypeforBusinessOnline.md

 ## Assign the coexistence and upgrade mode

-[//]: # (Agus, )
+[//]: # (Agus, please double-check this edit.
+I didn't find "TeamsOnly upgrade policy."
+Maybe it should be "...by assigning the TeamsOnly mode of TeamsUpgradePolicy"?)

-Upgrading to Teams can be accomplished by assigning TeamsOnly upgrade policy, which can be performed using Microsoft Teams & Skype for Business Admin Center or a Skype for Business remote Windows Powershell session.
-For more information, see [TeamsUpgradePolicy: managing migration and coexistence](https://docs.microsoft.com/MicrosoftTeams/migration-interop-guidance-for-teams-with-skype#teamsupgradepolicy-managing-migration-and-co-existence).
+Upgrading to Teams can be accomplished by assigning TeamsUpgradePolicy, which can be performed by using Microsoft Teams & Skype for Business Admin Center or a Skype for Business remote Windows Powershell session.
+For more information, see [TeamsUpgradePolicy: managing migration and coexistence](migration-interop-guidance-for-teams-with-skype.md#teamsupgradepolicy-managing-migration-and-co-existence).

 ## Phone System and Teams upgrade

 If your Skype for Business Online deployment includes Phone System with Calling Plans and Microsoft is your public switched telephone network (PSTN) provider, upgrading your users to Teams will automatically transition inbound PSTN calling to Teams.

-If your Skype for Business Online deployment includes Phone System with Cloud Connector Edition, upgrading your users to Teams will need to include additional considerations as described in [placeholder link to Direct Routing Journeys].
+If your Skype for Business Online deployment includes Phone System with Cloud Connector Edition, see the additional considerations described in [placeholder link to Direct Routing Journeys].